 - Surrender Charges: If you need to withdraw funds above your allotted amount from your annuity before the expiration date specified in your contract, you may be hit with penalties called surrender charges.

 - Tax Penalties: An IRS 10% early withdrawal penalty may apply if you withdraw money before you reach age 59 1/2.

 What Is A Fixed Annuity?

-A fixed annuity is a type of guaranteed return investment that promises a certain amount each year, similar to a Certificate of Deposit at a bank.
+A fixed annuity is a guaranteed return investment that promises a certain amount each year, similar to a Certificate of Deposit at a bank.
 Fixed annuities are considered less risky than variable annuities and offer investors the opportunity to protect their money while still receiving payment from their retirement savings.

 Fixed Annuity Rates